symfony/symfony-docs/reference/configuration/kernel.rst

 Whether the application is running in a CLI environment.
 By default, this value is the opposite of the ``kernel.runtime_mode.web`` parameter.

-.. versionadded:: 6.4

-    The ``kernel.runtime_mode.cli`` parameter was introduced in Symfony 6.4.

 ``kernel.runtime_mode.worker``
 ------------------------------